-Houston's New Shopping Reality — Crowds Are Not Returning to The Galleria, Boutique Stores Keep it Personal | PaperCity Magazine
+Houston's New Shopping Reality — Crowds Are Not Returning to The Galleria; Boutique Stores Keep it Personal | PaperCity Magazine

-Houston’s New Shopping Reality — Crowds Are Not Returning to The Galleria, Boutique Stores Keep it Personal
+Houston’s New Shopping Reality — Crowds Are Not Returning to The Galleria; Boutique Stores Keep it Personal

 A Surprisingly Empty Mall World?BY Shelby Hodge // 05.19.20